aafiaibrahim11/netflix_sql_project/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10;
 ```

-**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

 ### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords